-Objectives

-Familiarise the student with the changing names

-of the land.

-b) Discuss broad historical trends.

-c) Give examples of the kinds of sources that

-historians use for studying this period.
-E.g.,

-buildings, chronicles, paintings, coins, inscriptions,

-documents, music, literature.

-0 10 00

-) Trace the patterns of political developments and

-military conquests - Gurjara Pratiharas,

-Rashtrakutas, Palas, Chahamanas, Ghaznavids.

-b) Develop an understanding of the connections

-between political and economic processes through

-the exploration of one specific example.

-c) Illustrate how inscriptions are used to reconstruct

-history.

-i)
+Themes Objectives Where, When and How (a) Terms used to describe the subcontinent and its (a) Familiarise the student with the changing names regions with a map. of the land. (b) An outlining of the time frame and major (b) Discuss broad historical trends. (c) Give examples of the kinds of sources that developments. (c) A brief discussion on sources. historians use for studying this period.
+E.g., buildings, chronicles, paintings, coins, inscriptions, documents, music, literature.
+New Kings and Kingdoms (a) An outline of political developments c.
+700-1200 (a) Trace the patterns of political developments and (b) A case study of the Cholas, including agrarian military conquests - Gurjara Pratiharas, expansion in the Tamil region.
+Rashtrakutas, Palas, Chahamanas, Ghaznavids. (b) Develop an understanding of the connections between political and economic processes through the exploration of one specific example.(c) Illustrate how inscriptions are used to reconstruct history.